Mamunur02/Brownian-Paths/README.md

-# Brownian-Paths
+# Random-Fourier-Series
-A MATLAB project exploring Brownian Motion
+A MATLAB project exploring Random Fourier Series and its relation to Brownian Motion